LibertyDSNP/spec/pages/ActivityStreams/Overview.md

 Video objects are also recommended to include a `"mediaType"` field on their link sub-object with a standard [MIME type](https://www.iana.org/assignments/media-types/media-types.xhtml) string value.
 If no media type is provided, clients may attempt to infer the media type from the headers of the linked file or simply ignore the object.

-Clients that support video objects must at least support the following media types:
+Clients that support video objects must support the following media types:

 | Format | MIME Type    | Specification(s)                                             |
 |--------|--------------|--------------------------------------------------------------|